User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums

 \section{Background \& Summary}

+User feedback in technical forums provides valuable insights into real-world experiences, usability issues, and feature requests for software and hardware products \cite{maalej2025automated}.
+Researchers are increasingly using natural language processing (NLP) and transformer-based models to analyze such feedback at scale \cite{zhang2025less}.
+However, progress remains constrained by the limited availability of datasets that capture structured insights from real-world user discussions.
+Existing datasets for requirements engineering and user feedback analysis often lack contextual discussion structures, severity annotations, or semantic insights derived from user conversations (see Table 1).
+These limitations restrict the development and evaluation of models that aim to extract actionable requirements and UX insights from forum-style discussions.

-Human-centered design (HCD), as defined by the ISO 9241-210:2019 standard \cite{ISO9241-210}, is an iterative approach that prioritizes users’ needs, contexts, and experiences for system development.
-Unlike traditional requirements engineering (RE), which emphasizes eliciting and documenting functional and non-functional requirements \cite{lopez_2023_re}, HCD ensures continuous user involvement throughout the development lifecycle, integrating usability, accessibility, and satisfaction.
-This supports engineers and product managers in understanding user needs by embedding a human-centric approach into software and product development.\cite{sommerville1997requirements}.
-By embedding iterative evaluation and multidisciplinary collaboration, HCD improves system effectiveness, efficiency, and user satisfaction, while fostering higher adoption and acceptance rates across diverse application domains \cite{ISO9241-210, Harte2017}.
-Software and product development refers to the structured process of designing, building, testing, and delivering digital or physical solutions that fulfill specific user and business requirements.
-Closely related to this is software engineering, which applies engineering principles to the systematic development, deployment, and maintenance of software systems.
-Complementing both is user experience (UX) design, which focuses on enhancing the quality of user interactions with a system by prioritizing usability, accessibility, and overall satisfaction \cite{Sauer02102020}.
+Human-centered design (HCD), as defined by the ISO 9241-210:2019 standard \cite{ISO9241-210}, is an iterative approach that prioritizes users’ needs, contexts, and experiences in system development.
+Unlike traditional requirements engineering (RE), which focuses on eliciting and documenting functional and non-functional requirements \cite{lopez_2023_re}, HCD emphasizes continuous user involvement throughout the development lifecycle.
+This perspective highlights the importance of systematically analyzing user feedback to inform product design and engineering decisions \cite{sommerville1997requirements, Harte2017}.

+Software and product development involve the design, implementation, and delivery of systems that address user and business requirements.
+Within this context, user experience (UX) design focuses on improving the quality of user interactions by emphasizing usability, accessibility, and satisfaction \cite{Sauer02102020}.